The Archer (Lepcke)

-The sculpture The Archer stands in the Jan Kochanowski Park in Bydgoszcz, facing the Polish Theater.
+The Archer or Archeress (Łuczniczka, Bogenspannerin) is a sculpture in Bydgoszcz, Poland.
+It stands in the Jan Kochanowski Park, facing the Polish Theatre.
 It is one of the oldest preserved sculptures in the city, realized by Ferdinand Lepcke.
 The figure of The Archer is one of the most expressive symbols of Bydgoszcz.
 Four copies of the statue still exist in German cities.

 Description

 The statue has been designed by Berlin artist Ferdinand Lepcke.
 It is made of bronze and portrays a young naked woman, stretching a bow.

 The silhouette has classic proportions and athletic body.
 The character only wears Roman-like sandals, and stands on a pedestal made of pink granite.

 Dimensions of the sculpture are: 210 cm (height), 128 cm (width), 35 cm (depth).
 The archer figure itself is 175 cm tall, 77 cm at waist and 105 cm at hip.